 For $300 or so, the quality is very good.
 Not as good as my AudioEngines A5+, which cost over $600 by the way, but still very good and similar to the A3 series from AudioEngine, no doubt there.

 I prime this speaker as a good value at $300 for bass quality.
 Not so much for quantity and even with the extra boost available on the rear side of each speaker, I require a whopping extra +8dB on my source, plus the hardware toggle increase just to get that extra depth I crave.
 I am a bass head though, and these speakers do not satisfy at all in that area.

 Ah.
 The weakest link in the chain.
 Sometimes, I feel like the 305’s put out a relatively lacking upper end.
-I can really notice a quality drop off during those double speaker tests I was performing earlier.
-Muting the 305 while my A5+ played, and vice versa, resulting in a very apparently quantity difference in favor of the A5.
+I can really notice a quality drop-off during those double-speaker tests I was performing earlier.
+Muting the 305 while my A5+ played, and vice versa, resulting in a very apparent quantity difference in favor of the A5.

 Sadly, the JBL 305’s put out less treble on an inactive EQ setup.
 Is that a big problem?
 Nah.
 Not really.
 The A5+ shells out enough treble at high volumes and with sufficient substance factor to impress a party room.
 The 305’s from JBL…not so much, at least in regard to treble impressiveness.